Sorrow Throughout the Nine Worlds

-Sorrow Throughout the Nine Worlds is the debut EP by the Swedish melodic death metal band Amon Amarth, released in April 1996 by Pulverised Records.
+Sorrow Throughout the Nine Worlds is the debut EP by Swedish melodic death metal band Amon Amarth, released in April 1996 by Pulverised Records.
 It was originally released as a digipak limited to 1500 copies and later re-pressed as a normal MCD in two different versions of 1500 and 1000 copies.
 The MCD was re-issued in 2000, digitally remastered in a press of 2000 copies.
 It was also released as a limited picture disc by Metal Supremacy Records with 500 copies in 2001.
-The entire album was eventually re-released in the "Viking edition" of Versus the World.
+The entire EP was eventually re-released in the "Viking edition" of Versus the World.